 Punishment of a prostitute consisted of cutting off noses and ears, or burying women alive.
 Indeed, we were still very far removed from the World Charter for Prostitutes’ Rights signed in 1985.
 One relativization is in order, though, namely that in practice it seems these sentences were carried out only incidentally.
 Many were acquitted, especially if they were young and they were first-time offenders (Vos 2007).

 Notwithstanding the fact prostitution was being regulated, prostitutes were considered disturbing elements in society.
 Therefore, they could only live and conduct their business in designated areas in the outskirts of town, or even outside the city walls.
 To ensure a clear separation between honourable and non-honourable people (De Graeve 2010, Muyres 2019).
 Signboards with green images of (exotic) birds informed the visitor it was a door of a whorehouse he was knocking on.
 Often whores were obliged to wear a distinctive feature on their cloths, like a red ribbon for example.
+In the year 1389, the city council of Maastricht decreed that sex workers had to carry a yellow ribbon on their hat or headscarf (Haemers 2022).
 Furthermore, whores were not allowed to have a steady or regular customer.
 Moreover, they could only render their services to unmarried Christians.
 Having sex with a Jew was forbidden.
 Jews, by the way, were not allowed to touch fruit and bread either.
 Neither were prostitutes allowed to work on holy days.
 Lastly, there was supervision of their food, and of tariffs whores charged for their services.
 Prices for sex should not become too high if prostitution was to stay effective in preventing greater evils.

 In towns where brothels were placed outside the walls, small fortresses developed.
 Outside the city walls brothels were vulnerable for plunderers and roaming armies in times of war, and therefore these brothels turned into fortified houses with sometimes even their own drawbridge.